 Clinical Neurophysiology offers an exciting and varied career within the neurosciences for those interested in combining considerable patient contact with technical skills.
 It is primarily a diagnostic specialty concerned with recording electrical activity from the nervous system to aid the diagnosis, classification and management of neurological disease.
-Increasingly neurophysiological techniques are used to identify surgically remediable conditions such as nerve entrapments and aid safer surgical interventions.
+Increasingly, neurophysiological techniques are used to identify surgically remediable conditions such as nerve entrapments and aid safer surgical interventions.
 Electroencephalography is used to classify seizure disorders and select patients for surgical amelioration of epilepsy.

 The curriculum for each specialty defines the process of training and the competencies needed for the award of a certificate of completion of training (CCT).
 The curriculum includes the assessment system for measuring trainees’ progress comprising workplace based assessment and knowledge based assessment.

+The 2010 curriculum is below.
 Previous versions of the curriculum are no longer available online but copies can be requested from email@example.com.

 The ARCP decision aid for each specialty defines the targets that have to be achieved for a satisfactory ARCP outcome at the end of each training year.
-ARCP decision aids were revised to reflect the changes to the assessment and review process from August 2014 and replace all previous versions.